GazarianGorik/HDRPriorityViewer/README.md

 > I chose this project simply because it provided a large session to test with, allowing me to explore the tool’s limits and refine it.

 > [!TIP]
-> Open and navigate GitHub’s built-in table of contents using the header filters in the top-right corner.
+> You can access GitHub’s built-in table of contents from the header filters in the top-right corner.

 <!--I - [Getting Started](#i---getting-started)
  A) [Downloads](#a-downloads)